Interphalangeal joint of the hand

 - strengthen the capsule on each side 1,2

-- palmar ligament (volar ligament)
+- palmar ligament (volar plate)

 - a thick, fibrocartilaginous plate that connects the collateral ligaments and attaches firmly to the base of the more distal phalanx and attaches loosely to the head of the more proximal phalanx 1,2